-We've all heard crazy myths in our time.
+We’ve all heard some crazy fitness fads in our time.

-Mums have a habit of telling us something is good for us without reason yet we still believe it.
+Mums have a habit of telling us something is good for us without a reason, but we still believe it.

 Now, I love my mum’s advice but when it comes to the rows upon rows of health and fitness myths out there, I’m not so accepting!

 This blog is all about common and not so common health and fitness myths, and my opinion on how ‘true’ they are.

 Leave me a comment about your own experiences with them!

 Below parallel squats are the way to go

 Personally, I have always found squatting below parallel [arse to grass] more effective.